Did you know, that young female athletes’ symptoms linger from concussions longer than young male athletes do?

 Therefore, taking structure and instability into account during the healing process allows the body to function at its best.
 In addition, it also allows it to heal in the best way possible to avoid lingering negative effects.
 If the spine is not in the proper position, a customized treatment plan put in place speeds up full recovery.

 If your children play sports, you may be unaware of the damage and stress to their spines.
 Sports are obviously an important outlet for children.
 That said, their health has to come first.
-Bring them to a CBP chiropractor and getting their spines checked.
+Bring them to a CBP athletic chiropractor and get their spines checked.
 This should be done periodically for optimal spinal health, maximum performance, and safety.
 Make sure you include this to ensure that you are doing everything you can to keep your children safe.

-If you, or someone you care about, are suffering from a concussion, post-concussive syndrome, have long-lasting effects from a concussion that are not resolving, or have questions regarding concussion recovery and treatment, please reach out to us at our Tucker locations.
+If you, or someone you care about, are suffering from a concussion, or post-concussive syndrome, have long-lasting effects from a concussion that are not resolving, or have questions regarding concussion recovery and treatment, please reach out to us at our Tucker locations.
 We are here to help!